notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 ### Install using Plugins Admin

-The Plugins Admin allows you to easily install plugins that are in the Plugins List.
+The Plugins Admin tool allows you to easily install plugins that are in the Plugins List.
 To do so, place a check mark next to the Plugin(s) you wish to install, then select the **Install** button.
 (If you just click on the name of the plugin, without placing a check mark in the checkbox, it will give